History of WWE: New Era (2016–2021)

 At NXT TakeOver: WarGames (2017), popular WCW gimmick match the WarGames match made its return after 17 years when The Undisputed Era (Adam Cole, Kyle O'Reilly and Bobby Fish) defeated The Authors of Pain (Akam, Rezar and Roderick Strong) and SAni†Y (Alexander Wolfe, Eric Young, and Killian Dain) in a well received WarGames match.
 In 2018 WWE received criticisms for holding major shows in Saudi Arabia due to human rights violations there.

-WWE would go on to establish Braun Strowman as one of the biggest superstars of the company in 2017 after he attacked and injured Reigns during an interview on Raw.
+WWE would go on to establish Braun Strowman as one of the biggest stars of the company in 2017 after he attacked and injured Reigns during an interview on Raw.
 Strowman went on to beat down other wrestlers on the roster and have a decisive victory over Reigns at Payback on April 30.
-Top wrestler John Cena became a part-timer around this time and lost to Roman Reigns in what is considered as a "passing the torch match" at No Mercy.
+Top wrestler John Cena became a part-timer around this time and lost to Roman Reigns in what is considered as a "passing the torch match" at the 2017 No Mercy event on September 24.
 Popular stable The New Day would also register notable success, becoming a record 11-time tag team champions in the company under the Freebird rule.
 The New Day and The Shield faced off at the 2017 Survivor Series event, a match the Shield won.
 Shield member Dean Ambrose left the WWE in 2019.
+Their final match together was featured in the special eventWWE The Shield's Final Chapter.

 WrestleMania 36 became the first WrestleMania to be taped with no attendance, as opposed to airing live, due to the COVID-19 pandemic.
 It was shown on two nights of April 4 and April 5 respectively.
 In the main event of Night 1, The Undertaker defeated AJ Styles in a Boneyard match, which was well-praised, and later in November 2020 confirmed to be Undertaker's final match.
 In the main event of Night 2, Drew McIntyre defeated Brock Lesnar for the WWE Championship in a match critically panned for its short length.
 Despite having no attendance due to the circumstances, WrestleMania 36 was the most-viewed event in WWE history, with a record 967 million views combining both nights across the company's digital and social platforms.

-On July 2, 2020, the WWE had purchased rival turned partnered-wrestling promotion Evolve and acquired all their wrestling talents and rights.
+On July 2, 2020, the WWE purchased rival turned partnered-wrestling promotion Evolve and acquired all their wrestling talents and rights.
+WWE held the inaugural NXT TakeOver: Stand & Deliver April 7 and April 8, 2021, as a two-night event.